 ABSTRACT

 The need of era to modernise agriculture sector to sustain among current rising issues.
 Traditional agricultural practices—particularly the excessive use of chemical fertilizers and pesticides—have significantly contributed to environmental degradation, resulting in issues such as soil erosion, water contamination, and a decline in biodiversity.
 That’s how focus now shifted towards eco-friendly inputs to revitalize production with sustainable future for generations.
-Biostimulants plays vital role to fulfil the current demand with quality agriculture production and support sustainability too.
+Biostimulants play vital role to fulfil the current demand with quality agriculture production and support sustainability too.
 This study was carried out to find farmers’ awareness and perception towards biostimulants.
 The 200 respondence were selected using purposive sampling from the study area with the help of semi-structured scheduled.
 The study founded that majority of farmers well aware with biostimulants and uses for them for higher crop yield.
 The study suggested that, the more extension tools intervention for the better and well information spread.
 It also suggests to conduct more demonstrations and farmers training to better reach and more level of benefits with support of sustainable agriculture production.

-Keywords: chemical fertilizers, environment degradation, soil erosion, water contamination, eco-friendly inputs, biostimulants, sustainable agriculture, crop production
+Keywords: chemical fertilizers, environment degradation, soil erosion, water contamination, eco-friendly inputs, biostimulants, sustainable agriculture, crop production, mycorrhizae

 1. INTRODUCTION

-Agriculture plays a major role in global economies, especially in developing countries like India, where it’s main source of livelihood for over half of the population.
+Agriculture plays a major role in global economies, especially in developing countries like India, where it is a main source of livelihood for over half of the population.
 However, traditional agricultural practices, including the over use of chemical fertilizers and pesticides, have led to severe environmental degradation, including soil erosion, water pollution, and loss of biodiversity.
 Moreover, the increasing challenges posed by climate change, such as erratic rainfall patterns, droughts, and extreme temperatures, have compounded the vulnerability of agricultural systems worldwide (Yakhin et al., 2017).
 These challenges have observed a global transition towards sustainable farming practices that minimize environmental impact while maintaining high agricultural productivity.
 One such practice that has gained momentum is the use of biostimulants—natural or bio-based substances and microorganisms that stimulate plant growth and enhance resilience to abiotic stresses such as drought, salinity, and poor soil conditions (du Jardin, 2015).

-Biostimulants are differ from traditional fertilizers in that they do not provide nutrients directly to plants but instead stimulate plant physiological processes, including nutrient uptake, root development, and stress tolerance (Rouphael & Colla, 2020).
+Biostimulants differ from traditional fertilizers in a way that they do not provide nutrients directly to plants but instead stimulate plant physiological processes, including nutrient uptake, root development, and stress tolerance (Rouphael & Colla, 2020).
 Some commonly used biostimulants include seaweed extracts, humic substances, amino acids, and beneficial microbes such as mycorrhizae and plant growth-promoting rhizobacteria (Calvo et al., 2014).
-By improving the health of the plant and soil, biostimulants help to more efficient nutrient use, which is crucial in reducing dependency on chemical fertilizers, and thus decreasing the environmental footprint of farming activities (Santoro et al., 2020).
-Their role in enhancing crop resilience to worse environmental conditions makes them an essential component of sustainable agriculture (Nardi et al., 2016).
+By improving the health of the plant and soil, biostimulants help in efficient nutrient use, which is crucial in reducing dependency on chemical fertilizers, and thus decreasing the environmental footprint of farming activities (Santoro et al., 2020).
+Their role in enhancing crop resilience to harsh environmental conditions make them an essential component of sustainable agriculture (Nardi et al., 2016).
 There is a shift observed in fertilizer usage.
 Different agencies are laying emphasis on the use of organic fertilizer.
 The study on farmers’ perception towards organic fertilizers in Kutch district of Gujarat was carried out.
 All the farmers were aware about organic fertilizer and all were using organic fertilizer in their field.
-Most of the respondents strongly believed that application of organic fertilizer helps in improvement of the microbial activity and water retention capacity of soil (Chauhan et al., 2024).
+Most of the respondents strongly believed that application of organic fertilizer helps in improvement of microbial activity and water retention capacity of soil (Chauhan et al., 2024).